kenclr/ppidioms/README.md

 - pp-beg-cats.tsv: Categories of beginning phrases, containing a line number, the PDEP preposition, a code, and the line from pp-begin.txt (in a tab-separated file)
 - pp-beg-stats.tsv: Counts for each of the 63 prepositions, with the name and the number of instances, unique MWEs, and distinct senses
 - pp-idioms-good-a.txt: Lines of the 1891 phrases initially judged as valid PP idioms (categorized a "1" in pp-beg-cats.tsv)
-- pp-idioms-good.txt: The first three columns of the previous file (the line number, the PDEP preposition, and the idiom)
+- pp-idioms-good.txt: The first three columns of the previous file (the line number, the PDEP preposition, and the idiom), enabling to identify the 1561 unique idioms

 Data for Ending PP Idioms
 ----------------------------